Introduction to Programming in Python

 Class Dates: This class runs from 2021-09-20 to 2021-12-10.

-Footnote InformationCIS -340.-5Z: Fully ONLINE.
+Footnote InformationCIS -040.-62Z Fully ONLINE.
 This is an online lecture, laboratory class.
-The lecture meets each week as noted in the class listing.
-The laboratory does not have scheduled meetings and can be completed independently each week on the student's own time.
+The lecture and laboratory do not have scheduled meetings and can be completed independently each week on the student's own time.
 Students must have access to a computer, the internet and an individual email address.
 Most De Anza classes will use the Canvas course management system.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
-The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.
+The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remote learning.

 - Four hours lecture, one and one-half hours laboratory (66 hours total per quarter).